Solly Granatstein

-Solly Granatstein is an American television producer and director, formerly with CBS 60 Minutes, NBC News and ABC News.
+Solly Granatstein is an American television producer and director, and currently the executive producer and show-runner of FBI True on Paramount Plus.
+He is formerly with CBS 60 Minutes, NBC News and ABC News.
 He is co-creator, along with Lucian Read and Richard Rowley, of "America Divided", a documentary series about inequality, and was co-executive producer of Years of Living Dangerously Season 1.
 He is the winner of twelve Emmys, a Peabody, a duPont, two Polks, four Investigative Reporters and Editors awards, including the IRE medal, and virtually every other major award in broadcast journalism.
 He is also the screenwriter, with Vince Beiser, of The Great Antonio, an upcoming film, developed by Steven Soderbergh and Warner Brothers.

 He graduated from Brandeis University in 1990 and Columbia University School of Journalism, in 1994 and in 2016 was the recipient of the school's Alumni Award.